smilies-polito/Veriside/README.md

 Contains a VCD-like header with module hierarchy and signal definitions, followed by validation information showing which signals were filtered for each specified module.

 #### 2. **Module-Specific JSON Files** (e.g., `module_name.side`)
-Individual JSON files for each module specified in `--side-modules`, containing time-windowed switching activity data.
+Individual JSON files for each module specified in `--side-modules`, containing switching activity data segmented into time windows.
+Each time window is defined by the trigger signal: a new window starts when the trigger becomes non-zero, and the window ends when the trigger returns

 **JSON Format Example:**
 ```json